MathsFans/Euclidea/README.md

 - [v1 (all optimal solutions, descriptions in Chinese)](https://mathsfans.github.io/Euclidea/v1/)

 Version history (v1 version)：
+- (2020-05-20) Add 5 new problems according to iOS v4.20, as well as their optimal solutions.
 - (2019-11-30) New record update: 10.4 8E.
 - (2019-06-01) New record update: 10.11 13E.
 - (2019-05-19) New record update: 12.4 10E.